File menu > Open

 OLD MODELS: MechDesigner may find a sketch-element that is over-constrained.

 A pop-up will ask if MechDesigner can delete the constraint to allow the sketch to be solved.
 Click YES if you want to open the file.
-Please check the important sketches in the model.
+You should check the important sketches in the model.

 See also: Why so many CXL files?